THE SUMMERISLE GUIDE

 Greeters are the first point of contact for almost every burner arriving on site, and can set the tone for the entire burn!
 They are detail-oriented, over-caffeinated, hug-generating assembly lines of delight and wisdom.
 Greeters gift positive energy and warm greetings to every traveler at every hour of ingress, as well as explaining the land and theme camp layout to get burners started on the right foot (and in the right direction!).
 They will also communicate with Gate during peak arrival times and when RVs arrive to ensure that traffic into the event runs as smooth and safely as possible.
 Equally relevant, Greeters will be the first point-of-contact for anyone entering the property including landowners, law/county officials, and gate crashers.

 Gate volunteers handle ticket processing, participant waivers, wristbands, and vehicle checks.
 You must be sober during your shift.
-You will be trained on procedures prior to your shift, but please arrive 10 minutes early.
-If you have any questions concerning Gate, talk to our Gate lead, Mage.
+You will be trained on procedures prior to your shift, but please arrive 10 minutes early for a quick onboarding.

 Everyone knows the feeling of needing a quiet, safe place to breathe, take a moment, and settle down for a bit.
 Burns can be 24/7 motion, and for many of us, that can get to be overwhelming at times (haven’t we all felt alone in a crowd, or like the only person we see not having a good time?).
-Sanctuary is where we can all take a deep breath and remember how to relax again.
-Sanctuary volunteers are kind, empathetic, nurturing people who can keep a cool head and navigate potentially emotional moments with an open heart and clear head.
-Green dot training a plus, but not a prerequisite.
+Sanctuary is where we can all take a deep breath and remember to relax again.
+Sanctuary volunteers are kind, empathetic, nurturing individuals who can keep a cool head and navigate emotional moments with an open heart and clear head.
+Green Dot training a plus, but not a prerequisite, and there will be on-site training announced on the event page for those interested in learning more.

 First Aid volunteers assist with cuts, burns, bites, ticks, headaches, simple dehydration, etc. You will always have back up, and any questions or concerns should be clearly directed to your First Aid Shift Lead.
 First aid volunteers keep a stocked, organized, and de-MOOPed first aid area.
 Requirements are a positive attitude, a willingness to help, to be sober during your shift, and to properly follow First Aid Team and radio protocols.
 You will be asked to show up 10 minutes early to any shift in order to be apprised of any ongoing/active situations.

 Do you like fire?…Silly question!
 Do you play and perform with fire, or want to keep our burn safe while others do so?
-If you have an interest in fire safety, want to learn to work with fire safely, or perform/work for our Conclave, then join our team!
-To participate behind the burn line during Conclave, you must attend the Conclave Safety meeting at 6 p.m. on Burn Night (Saturday) to receive a Conclave wristband.
-Talk to our Fire Lead Josh ASAP about all things Fire to learn more.
+If you have an interest in fire safety, want to learn to work with fire safely, or perform in our Conclave, then join our team!
+To participate behind the burn line during Conclave, you must participate in the Conclave Safety meeting at 5 p.m. on Burn Night (Saturday) to receive a Conclave wristband.
+Both Conclave and Perimeter meetings will be at the Burn Field, by the Effigy.

 We are looking for guardians of the perimeter - this is a powerful sacrifice, as your back will face the burning effigy in order to keep eyes and attention on the crowd to maintain their safe distance from the embers.
 You will also slowly, as approved, let the burners circle the effigy embers once it is safe to do so.
-To participate, you must attend the Conclave Safety meeting at 6 p.m. on Burn Night (Saturday) to receive a Conclave wristband.
+To participate, you must participate in the Conclave Safety meeting at 6 p.m. on Burn Night (Saturday) to receive a Conclave wristband.
+Both Conclave and Perimeter meetings will be at the Burn Field, by the Effigy.

 LEAVE NO TRACE

-During the burn: LNT volunteers inform unknowing or inattentive participants of the LNT principle.
+LNT volunteers inform unknowing or inattentive participants of the LNT principle.
 These volunteers will also conduct MOOP (Matter Out Of Place) sweeps during the event to politely call out MOOPers, collect unattended MOOP, or gather folks to take care of their own MOOP as appropriate (one piece of trash?
 Perhaps pick it up yourself.
-An entire frontage that has been wind-blown with numerous fliers, cups, silverware, etc about to be carried further along the burn road?
+An entire frontage that has been wind-blown with numerous fliers, cups, silverware, and what-nots about to be carried further along the burn road?
 Perhaps ask for a camp lead and see if you can get a group involved!).

-After-burn: LNT needs volunteers that can stay after Summerisle ends to conduct all final MOOP sweeps and ensure that our impact on Fort Royale Farm is minimal.
+LNT also needs volunteers that can stay after Summerisle ends to conduct all final MOOP sweeps and ensure that our impact on Fort Royale Farm is minimal.

-- Walk the entire event in one loop to make sure that all the Info displays are still standing and looking good.
-Displays will be along the main road through the event.
+- - Walk around the event to make sure that all the Info Displays are still standing and looking good (list or map of where they are will be provided).

-- Carry a bullhorn as you walk around to serve as a Town Crier to announce upcoming events and draw attention to Information Displays.
+- - Carry a bullhorn as you walk around to serve as a Town Crier to announce or draw attention to upcoming events, Info Displays, and other need-to-know news that day (Ranger/Sanctuary/Conclave/Perimeter meetings and other important info).

-- Help answer event questions.
-Summerisle Veterans are crucial for this task, but newbs can assist and learn!
-A copy of reProgram will be provided!
+- - Help answer event questions!
+Summerisle Veterans are crucial for this task, but newbs can always assist and learn!
+A copy of the reProgram will also be provided for you to have on hand (or just direct people to a nearby Info Display!)

 Parking volunteers help organize the parking lot, direct participants into their spots, and help maintain an efficient flow of vehicles and people.
-Parking knows the lay of the land to direct cars, trailers, and camps in the right direction.
+Parking knows the lay of the land to direct cars, trailers, camps, and campers in the right direction.
 Volunteers make team leads (including Rangers) aware of any arrivals that require extra care in moving, trailer guidance, or any arrival situation that needs extra attention.
+Great way to be active, see new people as they arrive, and to be the second set of friendly faces to assist burners on the long road Home to Summerisle.

 ART & ART PLACEMENT

-The art team is in charge of reviewing and determining art grants in order to maximize the level of Amazing that will be turning up on site, as well as where to place approved projects throughout the grounds.
-You will also get to weigh in on effigy design and build applications.
-After Art Grants, Effigy, and Temple have been chosen, some volunteers serve as liaisons to help funded artists navigate the grant process through completion.
-The Art Grants team holds artists accountable for our community standards for safety, financial transparency and our values more generally.
-If you have any questions concerning art, contact our Art Lead, Capn (Kate).
+The art team is in charge of reviewing and determining art grants in order to maximize the level of Amazingness that will be turning up on site, as well as where to place approved projects throughout the grounds.
+Some volunteers serve as liaisons to help funded artists navigate the grant process through to completion.
+The Art Grants team holds artists accountable for our community standards for safety, financial transparency and our broader values.

 Sound Team is that friendly liaison that ensures sound camps are following Summerisle’s sound camp policy, allowing camps to radically express themselves while respecting others' rights to do the same (and keeping neighbors of the property happy).
-Sound works with placement before the event to ensure smart camp placement.
-They also keep records of the sound camps, their lead contact information, and maintain dialog—both before and during the event—to make sure everyone has a good time.
-In the event a camp doesn’t cooperate, the team can shut down the equipment and involve rangers, if required.
+Sound works with placement before the event to ensure our various sound camps are ideally placed and faced to not interfere.
+In the event a camp doesn’t cooperate with a sound team member’s warning about decibels the first time, team members on shift are authorized to shut down the equipment and involve rangers, if required.
 Why not volunteer to dance at your favorite sound camps while monitoring DB levels?
+Summerisle’s full sound policy is further below in this very document!

 - THEME CAMPS

 Theme camps and villages are the interactive core of Summerisle.
-An ideal theme camp should create a visually or aurally (or even aromatically) stimulating presence and provide a communal space or other opportunity for interaction.
-Theme camps are meant to welcome the greater community into a communal space, so welcoming and inviting signs and appearance is important.
-Registered Theme Camps will have a reserved space for them based on their needs and requests.
+An ideal theme camp should create a visually or aurally (or even aromatically) stimulating presence and provide a communal space or other opportunity for interaction and participation.
+Theme camps are meant to welcome the greater community into a communal space.
+Registered Theme Camps will have a reserved camping location based on their needs and numbers.
 They are also the only camps allowed to have campfires (See “Fire and Flame Effects” section for more information).
-If you have any questions about theme camps or if you’d like to register one, talk to Scho at email@example.com.

-Please complete the theme camp registration form to be a part of Summerisle: https://tinyurl.com/yxx9rn99
+To review additional information on Theme Camps, and to complete the theme camp registration form to be a part of Summerisle, to go: https://tinyurl.com/ycyt8e6n

 - EVENTS REGISTRATION

 Want to host a workshop?
 Cook up a food event?
 Teach others how to craft a thing?
 Serve a homemade beverage?
 Get folx together for a drum circle?
-Anyone, even those not attending with a theme camp, can throw an event!
+Anyone, even those not participating with a theme camp, can throw an event!
 You can throw it at the last minute at the burn or register it ahead of time with us!
-Registering ahead of time gets your event on the Event Schedule for our reProgram, the guide to the burn that we put out each year. reProgram is created, posted, and distributed as a downloadable PDF file because leave no trace.
+Registering ahead of time gets your event on the Event Schedule for our reProgram, the guide to the burn that we put out each year. reProgram is created, posted, and distributed as a downloadable PDF file.
 We will also post Event Schedules throughout the land for those who like to live the burn in analog.
-Limited copies of printed rePrograms will be given to TCOs ONLY as part of an Information Packet for their camp.
+Finally, limited copies of printed rePrograms will be given to TCOs only, as part of an Information Packet for their registered theme camp.

 - ART GRANTS

 Every burner is an artist, even if they’ve never thought of themselves that way before.
-And it means art isn’t just an incidental part of a burn, but often integral to our fully realized experience and expression as burners.
+And it means art isn’t just an incidental part of a burn, but often integral to our fully realized experience and expression as burners, and as human beings.

 Whether you build, draw, paint, perform, write, otherwise create, or even costume to the nines, you are a part of the art of the burn, and we want you to apply for an art grant.
 Want to build or create something insanely outrageous?
 Beautiful?
 Interactive?
 Weird, odd, and charming?
 DO IT!